Welcome to the Law Office

 • Retain a Lawyer to advise you in the administration of the Estate.

 • Instruct your Lawyer to prepare an Application for your signature for a Certificate of Appointment of Estate Trustee With or Without a Will.
-The Application must be made to the Ontario Superior Court of Justice in the County in which the deceased permanently resided at the time of death.
+The Application must be made to the Ontario Superior Court of Justice in the County In which the deceased permanently resided at the time of death.

 • Determine the debts owed by the deceased at the time of death and arrange for their payment.